Disaster Planning

 - A list of family, friends, and support services with current contact details.

-- A laminated personal communication board, if help is needed to be understood.
+- A laminated personal communication board / pen and paper, if help is needed to be understood.

 - If possible, extra medicine, oxygen, insulin, catheters, or other medical supplies you use regularly.